Thomas Mikaele: 2023

 On 31 March, Mikaele was granted an immediate release from his Warrington contract on compassionate grounds.
 Mikaele then signed a contract to join the Gold Coast.
 Mikaele left Warrington despite the club sitting on top of the Super League table.
 While with the Titans, Mikaele played just one game, spending the majority of his time with the Burleigh Bears in the Queensland Cup.

 On 2 August, Warrington re-signed Mikaele for the remainder of the season, three days after coach Daryl Powell left the club by mutual consent following a run of eight losses in nine games.

 On 7 December, he joined the North Queensland Cowboys on a one-year development contract.

 2024

 On 27 February, after two tries in a trial against Canberra, Mikaele was promoted to the Cowboys' Top 30 squad.

 Mikaele played 12 games for North Queensland in the 2024 NRL season as they finished 5th on the table and qualified for the finals.

+2026

+On 16 March, the Cowboys announced that they had re-signed Mikaele until the end of 2028.